-There’s a lot to like about Citi Field for the New York City FC fan.
-NYCFC’s second home is more intimate than Yankee Soccer Stadium, and its location next to the lot where New York City will build their stadium brings the warm fuzzies: Who knew that looking at a fenced-off parcel of land could make you feel so good?
-More to the point, the food at Citi Field isn’t just good, it’s exceptional, a curated bazaar of vendors who have something for everyone — if you know where to look.
+There’s a lot for the New York City FC fan to like about Citi Field.
+NYCFC’s second home is more intimate than Yankee Soccer Stadium, and its location next to the empty lot where New York City will build their stadium brings the warm fuzzies: Who knew that looking at a fenced-off parcel of land could make you feel so good?
+More to the point, the food at Citi Field isn’t just good by the standards of overpriced ballpark food, it’s exceptional, a curated bazaar of vendors who have something for everyone — if you know where to look.
 Good thing we’re here to help you figure out where to eat at Citi Field.

 The tastemakers at the New York Mets made some notable additions to their food roster this year.
 Now you can find porchetta sandwiches from celebrity chef Marc Murphy, chicken and waffles from local spot Sweet Chick, cocktails and churro nachos (you read that right) from Fresco’s Grand Cantina in Astoria, healthy smoothies from the Nourish Spot, and bulgogi beef rice bowls from Flushing’s Tang.